eiz/chatgpt_wd/README.md

 the rust `webdriver` crate likes to panic when any kind of error happens. /shrug

-the XPaths are very XPath and WebDriver isn't actually good at finding text nodes (as opposed to elements)
+the XPaths are very XPath. it won't transform anything with non-text child elements.

 this should really be a browser extension instead of using webdriver at all, but it was ez